In GoodVision Video Insights, traffic videos are organized in folders at 3 different levels: Projects -> Locations -> Data Sources.

 Picture 1: Creating a new Project

-You can also collaborate with your colleagues, clients or providers by sharing the whole project to someone else, who has a GoodVision account.
+You can also collaborate with your colleagues, clients or providers by sharing the whole project with someone else, who has a GoodVision account.
 When on the Projects page, click on the three menu dots by a Project and select “Share”.

 Picture 2: Sharing a Project